Film Series at Point Dume Malibu, Los Angeles

 One of the last projects I worked on before leaving LA was a film shoot with my talented friend Sarah who I met through Brandy Melville.
-Between my internship and retail job, I feel as though I hardly had time to go to the beach this summer, and so when Sarah asked if I wanted to style and take photos in Malibu before our opening shifts at the store one Saturday morning, I had to agree.
+Between my internship and retail job, I feel as though I hardly had time to go to the beach this summer, and so when Sarah asked if I wanted to style and take photos in Malibu before our opening shifts one Saturday morning, I excitedly agreed.
 Part of not having a car this summer meant that my LA radius was fairly small.
 Since I mainly commuted to and from work, into downtown Westwood for groceries and dinner, and occasionally to Santa Monica when I had a day off, I'm so happy I was able to see Point Dume before I left the city.

-In each of the looks here I pulled from my modest collection of vintage pieces: the high-neck top and skirt are both from Instagram (@minimalismvintage and @mercyvintage), I bought the pink tulle slip at a flea market in San Diego, and my bikini bottoms are from Target.
+In each of the looks here I pulled from my modest collection of vintage pieces: the high-neck top and skirt are both from Instagram (@minimalismvintage and @mercyvintage) and I bought the pink tulle slip at a flea market in San Diego.
+My high waisted black bikini bottoms are from Target.